sanjayankur31/ankursinha.in/content/loki-0-1-1-release-announcement.rst

 :date: 2010-06-20 13:13
 :author: ankur
 :category: Tech
-:tags: comics, Fedora, libconfig, libcurl, linux, loki, questionable content, xkcd
+:tags: Fedora
-:tags: comics, Fedora, libconfig, libcurl, linux, loki, questionable content, xkcd
+:tags: Fedora
-:tags: comics, Fedora, libconfig, libcurl, linux, loki, questionable content, xkcd
+:tags: Fedora
-:tags: comics, Fedora, libconfig, libcurl, linux, loki, questionable content, xkcd
+:tags: Fedora
 :slug: loki-0-1-1-release-announcement

 We had shortly discussed an app that notifies the user of a new comic